 For example, a team working on a new scheduling feature should be able to test and integrate their work with the native apps without involving mobile, unless something special is needed.
 Mobile shouldn’t need a special heads up, and thus interruption and mental overhead or even guilt from lack of participation.

 Similarly, a native feature that requires an API change should be carried out by that native team directly.

 When we need to use the staging database, that should be self-service too.
 Have a script anyone can run to restore it.
 Don’t require going to ops and waiting around for someone to do it for us.

-None of this means we can’t talk together or ask experts with more experience or expertise for their advice.
-It just means it shouldn’t be a required, necessary step to make Basecamp better.
+None of this means we can’t talk together or ask colleagues with more experience or expertise for their advice.
+It just means it shouldn’t be a required, necessary step to make 37signals better.